 Consider a CEO facing any of the following strategic imperatives: a new strategy shift, moving into a new market, a breakthrough innovation, a merger or acquisition, downsizing due to industry overcapacity, radical business redesign, a new sales & marketing strategy.
 In each case the strategic rationale may be sound, the financial logic clear, and the competitive requirements compelling – in other words, the business case is solid.
-However, the challenge of strategy execution is not.
+However, the challenge of execution is not.

 Strategy execution is the CEO’s greatest challenge and the biggest issue faced by management everywhere in the world.
 Without execution strategy fails, as it never gets off the ground.
 As vital as execution is to any business, companies struggle with it all the time.
 Even more importantly, mastering execution confers the largest competitive advantage, which is the ability to field one’s strategy.
 But if execution is so important, why do companies struggle with it so much?

 PERSPECTIVES FROM THE C-SUITE